gyanl/api/README.md

 ## Architecture

-This project uses Vercel's serverless functions with the following structure:
+This project uses Vercel's Edge Runtime serverless functions with the following structure:

 ```
 api/